mmiranda222/.statsuite/content/install-docker/as-container.md

 - [Docker compose example(s)](#docker-compose-example-s)

-Using [Docker](https://www.docker.com/) technology, the three .Stat Suite main modules **Data Explorer**, **Data Lifecycle Manager** and **.Stat Core** or their components are containerised as ready-to-use docker images, which can be freely re-used to easily compose a new topology (system architecture) by anyone in its own cloud or premises.
+Using [Docker](https://www.docker.com/) technology, the three .Stat Suite main modules **Data Explorer**, **Data Lifecycle Manager** and **.Stat Core** or their components are containerised as ready-to-use docker images, which can be freely re-used to easily compose a new topology (system architecture) by anyone in their own cloud or premises.

 This section describes where to find and how to use the .Stat Suite Docker images.